19hours/sg-statutes/Acts/Sale of Food Act.md

 (c) a requirement of a notice or order given by the Director-General under this Act;

-(d) a requirement of a direction given by the Authority under Part IIA; or
+(d) a requirement of a direction given by the Director-General under Part IIA; or

+[Act 11 of 2019 wef 01/04/2019]

 (e) a condition imposed by or under this Act or any food regulation;